 How the 3% commission model works

 The 3% commission model splits a total commission of 6% between the buying and selling agents.
-The home seller typically pays all the realtor fees when the sale closes.
+When the sale closes, the home seller typically pays all the realtor fees.
 Then, the selling agent divides the commission between both parties.

-Here’s what typical combined real estate commissions look like at different price points:
+Here’s what a 6% total commission rate looks like at different price points:

 - $24,000 on a $400,000 home sale